vzhz/resume_markdown/Veronica Hanus Resume-3.md

 Python | Has been quoted as saying "oh, we have that" when asked if Python has a certain feature.
 Therefore, it seems I am Python.
-LaTeX | My first programming language and preferred method of formatting <3 HTML/CSS | Centering elements is surprisingly hard Rails  | Very wet behind the ears
+LaTeX | My first programming language and preferred method of formatting <3 HTML/CSS | Centering elements is surprisingly hard Rails  | Started the [Rebuilding Rails](http://rebuilding-rails.com/RebuildingRailsFree.pdf) tutorial, but it seems a Rails project should happen first!
-JavaScript | Written fewer than 30 lines
+JavaScript | Written fewer than 30 lines using the sample project in ["Ugh, Code"](https://ughco.de/), still wishing it was Python
 Web-skills | I resemble a cat searching the inside of a paper bag

 **Certifications**